Restaurant Industry Snapshot™ – May 2021

 The restaurant recovery continues to be widespread from a geographic standpoint.
 Only 7 states, plus the District of Columbia, experienced negative sales growth during May.

-For the first time since March of 2020, only one region of the country (New England) suffered negative 2-year same-store sales growth.
-In addition to New England, the regions with the softest sales growth during May were New York-New Jersey, the Midwest and Mid-Atlantic.
+For the first time since March 2020, only one region of the country (New England) suffered negative 2-year same-store sales growth.
+In addition to New England, the regions with the softest sales growth during May were New York-New Jersey, the Midwest, and Mid-Atlantic.

 Restaurants Remains Understaffed Despite Employment Growth

 The labor market continues to strengthen rapidly.
 According to the official numbers by the Bureau of Labor Statistics, hiring picked up in May and the economy added a total of 559,000 new jobs.
 As a result, the unemployment rate fell to 5.8%.
-Furthermore, it was once again the foodservice sector that led in job growth during the month.
+Furthermore, it was once again the food service sector that led to job growth during the month.
 Food service and drinking places added 292,000 jobs during the month.

-At the national level, these staffing pressures have not yet translated into wage increases for quick service restaurants, which is the largest segment in the industry based on number of locations.
+At the national level, these staffing pressures have not yet translated into wage increases for quick-service restaurants, which is the largest segment in the industry based on the number of locations.
 Median hourly wages for team members have remained virtually unchanged for the last three quarters, though well above the federal minimum wage.
-However, at the state level the situation is vastly different and there are some median wages that have increased by more than 5% compared to where they were in Q4 2020.
+However, at the state level, the situation is vastly different and some median wages have increased by more than 5% compared to where they were in Q4 2020.